IvoAdrian/streaming-performance/ysb/README.md

 The original YSB generator was used.
 To use it you have to clone the original [YSB directory](https://github.com/yahoo/streaming-benchmarks).
 After that, you replace the `stream-bench.sh` file with the adapted file [generator/stream-bench.sh](generator/stream-bench.sh).

-To reproduce the experiments, you have to adapt the paths in the scripts to your local configuration.
+To reproduce the experiments, you have to adapt all paths in the scripts to your local configuration.